 Good health starts with a healthy diet, but it doesn’t end there.
 While it would be ideal if we could get all the nutrients we need from food alone, the truth is that the world has changed, and food has changed with it.
 Industrialization has robbed the soil of nutrients while adding high levels of toxins into our environment, generating free radicals that can damage cells and promote inflammation.
-Dietary supplements can help fill those nutrient gaps and add extra antioxidant power to help fight the damaging effects of free radicals.
+Dietary supplements can help fill those nutrient gaps and add extra power to help provide defense against the damaging effects of free radicals.

 Omega-3s: If you are vegetarian, or concerned out the toxins often found in fish, and you don’t think you can eat fish several times a week, you might want to take a fish oil or flaxseed oil supplement to make sure you are getting enough anti-inflammatory omega-3s in your diet.

 Astaxanthin: Astaxanthin is the carotenoid that gives salmon and shellfish their pink color.
 Because it’s only found in pink seafood or algae, it’s hard to get it from food alone.
 But it’s considered one of the most potent antioxidants in nature, and has powerful anti-inflammatory benefits.

 Curcumin: Curcumin, the active compound in turmeric root, is a highly effective natural anti-inflammatory.
 But the curcumin content in turmeric is only about 2%, so it’s better to take a supplement that delivers a concentrated curcumin extract.
 Curcumin is also difficult for the body to absorb and metabolize, so it’s important that your supplement includes other ingredients known to help boost absorption and bioavailability.